 Notice that Process X has nonconforming parts in relation to both spec limits, while Process Y has nonconforming parts in relation to only the upper spec limit (USL).
 But Cpk can't "see"any difference between these two processes.

 To get the two-sided picture of each process, in relation to both spec limits, you can look at Cp, which would be higher for Process Y than for Process X.

 Summing Up: Look for Ducks, Rabbits, and Other Critters as Well

 Avoid getting too fixated on any single statistic.
 If you have both a lower and upper specification limit for your process, Cp and Cpk each might “know” something about your process that the other one doesn’t.
 That “something” could be critical to fully understand how your process is performing.

 To see a concrete example of how Cp and Cpk work together, using real data from the National Renewable Energy Laboratory, see this post by Cody Steele.

 By the way, the potential "blind spot" for Cp and Cpk also applies to Pp and Ppk.
 The only difference is that the process spread for those indices is calculated using the overall standard deviation, instead of the within-subgroup standard deviation.
-For more on that distinction, see this post by Michelle Paret.
+For more on that distinction, see this post.

 And if you’re interested other optical and statistical illusions, check out this post on Simpson's paradox.